 Testosterone is one of the most important hormones in the body.
-In men, Testosterone is used to stimulate muscle growth and supports the healthy generation of skin, sexual organs, sperm development and bone density.
-The creation of Testosterone begins to increase rapidly during puberty and then decreases by roughly 1% each year after the age of 30.
-Unfortunately, low levels of Testosterone are becoming increasingly more common in men, with the number of supplement prescriptions increasing by 5 times since 2012, it is therefore unsurprising why many are seeking natural remedies to enhance hormonal production.
+In men, Testosterone is used to stimulate muscle growth.
+It also supports the healthy generation of skin, sexual organs, sperm development and bone density.
+The creation of Testosterone begins to increase rapidly during puberty.
+It then decreases by roughly 1% each year after the age of 30.
+Unfortunately, low levels of Testosterone are becoming increasingly more common in men, The number of supplement prescriptions have increased by 5 times since 2012.
+It is therefore unsurprising why many are seeking natural remedies to enhance hormonal production.

 What are the effects of Low Testosterone?

-The most common causes for low Testosterone include injury or trauma to the testes, inflammatory diseases and metabolic disorders which creates too much iron in the body.
+The most common causes for low Testosterone include injury or trauma to the testes. inflammatory diseases and metabolic disorders which creates too much iron in the body are other causes.
 Testosterone deficiency can lead to an assortment of symptoms in men, including:

 - Reduced energy